shimamchan/codecard/arduino/README.md

 The Code Card runs on an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) Wi-fi microcontroller.

-The ESP8266 is a low-cost Wi-Fi microchip with full TCP/IP stack and microcontroller capability produced by manufacturer Espressif Systems.
+The ESP8266 is a low-cost Wi-Fi microchip with full TCP/IP stack and microcontroller capability, produced by manufacturer Espressif Systems.
 The processor is an L106 32-bit RISC microprocessor core running at 80 MHz, with 4 MiB external QSPI flash.
-The ESP8266 supports IEEE 802.11 b/g/n Wi-Fi, WEP or WPA/WPA2 authentication, and also open networks.
+The ESP8266 supports IEEE 802.11 b/g/n Wi-Fi, WEP or WPA/WPA2 authentication, and also supports open networks.

-We have included the source code so you can modify you Code Card however you want!
+We have included the source code here so you can modify you Code Card however you want!

 ### Software
-You need to download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and configure to use the Arduino core for ESP8266 WiFi chip.
+In order to customise the Code Card firmware, you need to download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and configure it to use the Arduino core for ESP8266 WiFi chip.
 The Arduino core for ESP8266 is a C++ based firmware.
 With this core, the ESP8266 CPU and its Wi-Fi components can be programmed like any other Arduino device using the Arduino IDE.

 ### Code Card Source Code
-Download or `git clone https://github.com/cameronsenese/codecard.git` this project and open the Arduino main file ([codecard.ino](https://github.com/noelportugal/codecard/blob/master/arduino/codecard/codecard.ino)) to get started.
+Download or `git clone https://github.com/cameronsenese/codecard.git` this project, and open the Arduino main file ([codecard.ino](https://github.com/cameronsenese/codecard/blob/master/arduino/codecard/codecard.ino)) to get started.

 - /arduino contains the source code for the Code Card
 - /arduino/bin contains a precompiled image of the Code Card firmware

 ## Instructions
-The following instruction describes the setup and configuration of the Arduino IDE, and the process to upload firmware to the Code Card using the Arduino IDE:
+The following instruction describes the setup and configuration of the Arduino IDE, and the process to upload firmware to your Code Card using the Arduino IDE:

 1. Install the Arduino IDE version 1.8.8: https://www.arduino.cc/en/Main/Software
 2. Install the serial driver for the ESP-12F Wi-Fi chip: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers